grafana/developer-advocacy/projects/Grafana Office Hours/GOH - Loki Adaptive Logs.md

 - Why did we come up with Adaptive Logs?
 	- Cost savings
 	- Query efficiency
+	- How is this different from/better than retention periods?
+		- Adaptive Logs occurs on ingest because once it hits storage, then you're already paying for it.
+It's like the log was never sent to Grafana Cloud
 - What are Adaptive Logs?
 	- Grafana Cloud only
 	- How does it work?